-Troops deployed on overseas operations welcome support from members of the public, when we are away from our loved ones.
+Troops deployed on overseas operations welcome support from members of the public, particularly around commemorative days such as Anzac Day.

-Sending an email is the best way to express your support and thoughts for our troops.
+The best way to express your support and thoughts for our troops is to send an email.
 Emails sent to deployed personnel are distributed widely and contribute to lift the morale of members on operations.

 Take the time to view messages sent home from troops who are serving overseas.
 While troops enjoy receiving messages from home, they enjoy sending messages just as much.
 In preparation for Anzac Day, troops send video messages home to family, friends, and the Australian public.
-These messages can be viewed at the Defence Video Gallery.
+These messages, once available, can be viewed at the Defence Video Gallery.

 If you wish to contribute more than an email on Anzac Day we encourage you to make a lasting contribution to ex-service organisations that support returned Defence personnel, Veterans and their families.
 There are a range of different organisations in Australia that provide ongoing services to returned troops in the areas of mental health, employment support, training, and individual and family welfare.
 The Department of Veterans Affairs maintains a list of ex-service organisations in Australia.
 Donations to ex-service organisations contribute to ongoing support to those who have served Australia.